French confirm plane sent automatic messages about smoke before crash

 Greece, France, the United States and other nations were searching about 130 nautical miles southeast of the Greek island of Karpathos, Greek aviation officials said.

-The European Space Agency said that its Sentinel-1A satellite had spotted an oil slick near where the plane is believed to have crashed.
-The agency said it's possible the slick could be from another source.
+The European Space Agency said Friday that its Sentinel-1A satellite had spotted a 2-kilometer (1.24-mile) oil slick near where the plane is believed to have crashed.
+The agency said it’s possible the slick could be from another source.

 The airline said it will take time to retrieve body parts and conduct DNA tests.
 Families were asked to provide as much information as possible to identify the body parts.